Lynn Leitch – CHAIR

 Joan began her career in the hospitality industry before changing course and joining The Countryside Rangers.
 A strong advocate of community involvement, Joan has been involved in volunteering for a number of years, and has managed to successfully combine parenting with involvement in a range of community groups such as SPPA, PTA, Scouts and Guides.
 Joan currently supports another local charity through a craft facility.

 Joan has been volunteering with Home-Start since 2000, and has provided vital home-visiting and group support to our families.
 In addition Joan agreed during 2016 to represent the views of the volunteers by joining the Board of Trustees.
 She will also lead a team of volunteer fundraisers.

 Linda Kerr – Office Co-ordinator

 Linda first joined Home-Start Clackmannanshire as a volunteer when her own daughter was 2 years old, recognising as a new mum the challenges that parenting can present.
-Some 18 years later, Linda is an essential part of the team, leading the office in her role as office coordinator, and her daughter a welcome helper when the need arises.
+Some 18 years later, Linda is an essential part of the team, leading the office in her role as office co-ordinator, and her daughter a welcome helper when the need arises.

-Prior to joining the team Linda spend the best part of two decades as a senior member of the administrative team at Stirling University, and has used the excellent organisational skills she developed there to full effect for Home-Start.
+Prior to joining the team Linda spent the best part of two decades as a senior member of the administrative team at Stirling University, and has used the excellent organisational skills she developed there to full effect for Home-Start.
 The key organiser for all events, our numerous parties, outings and meetings would be disorganised chaos without her guiding hand.